voteliquid/blog/_posts/2017-12-07-net-neutrality-is-a-freedom-of-speech-issue-period.md

 Too many people misunderstand this issue.

-Speak up.
-Share this post on your favorite social network: **#NetNeutralityIsAFreedomOfSpeechIssue**.
+Fight back against disinfo by sharing this post with the hashtag **#NetNeutralityIsFreedomOfSpeech**.